Best Xenoblade Chronicles X Definitive Edition Mods

 Moon Jump

-Another mod that makes exploration lot more better and fun early game is the Moon Jump, there are two people who have made versions out of the Moon Jump but in this case we are going to link down StevensND version as that’s the one we were testing.
-This can be also enabled via cheat engine too
+Another mod that makes exploration a lot better and fun early game is the Moon Jump.
+There are two people who have made versions out of the Moon Jump, but in this case, we are going to link to StevensND’s version as that’s the one we were testing.
+This can also be enabled via Cheat Engine.

 Cheat Engine

-One of the best ways to do small quality of life changes to the game or any game really is the Cheat Engine that basically edits Hex code in the game, that allows you to change number values in the game.
-This has multi purpose usage so you can change your characters health to Infinite HP, Max Money, Max Class experience, changing Miranium amount and many other things you can really think off when it comes to numbers.
+One of the best ways to make small quality of life changes to the game, or any game really, is the Cheat Engine, which edits the Hex code in the game, allowing you to change number values in the game.
+This has multi-purpose usage, so you can change your character’s health to Infinite HP, Max Money, Max Class experience, change Miranium amount, and many other things you can really think of when it comes to numbers.

 Xenoblade Chronicles X Mods in Action

-If you want to see lot of the mods in action you can watch our review of the game in above, we also do have another video feature which we had to upload to Rumble due to Nintendo not allowing us to post mod related content on YouTube regarding Xenoblade Chronicles Definitive Edition X (Yeah censorship sucks).
-As more time goes on there probably might be more mods dropping out that will perhaps do lot more drastic overhauls and changes.
+If you want to see a lot of the mods in action, you can watch our review of the game above.
+We also have another video feature, which we had to upload to Rumble due to Nintendo not allowing us to post mod-related content on YouTube regarding Xenoblade Chronicles Definitive Edition X (Yeah, censorship sucks).
+As more time goes on, there probably might be more mods dropping out that will perhaps do a lot more drastic overhauls and changes.

-If you think we are missing something essential from this list let us know in the comment section below!
+If you think we are missing something essential from this list, let us know in the comments section below!

 Leave a Reply